kartonfarkas/api_docs/source/suite/emails/emails_attributes.rst

      - Available filters can be retrieved via the :doc:`../contacts/querying_filters` endpoint
    * - contactlist
      - int
-     - The contact list identifier
+     - The contact list ID
      - Contact lists may be retrieved via the :doc:`../contacts/querying_contact_lists` endpoint
    * - html_source
      - string